 Often, we think of being unhealthy as having sickness or disease.
 However, the dictionary defines health as a condition or state.
 If you are too hot or cold, you may not feel comfortable.
 This level of discomfort may cause your level of activity to decrease.
 Therefore, air quality encompasses not only the cleanliness but the temperature of the air as well.

 When considering possible solutions to your indoor comfort, don’t overlook your HVAC system.
 Inconsistent indoor temperatures are often a sign that your system needs servicing, repair or replacement.
-If it’s been a few years since you’ve had your system serviced, considering scheduling a tune-up soon.
+If it’s been a few years since you’ve had your system serviced, consider scheduling a tune-up soon.
 At Aspire Heating & Cooling, our maintenance plan covers 2 visits per year.
 We check a long list of components to ensure your HVAC system is running efficiently.
-Plus, we offer a 15% discount on any required repairs.

 However, if your system is nearing 15 years of age, you should start to think about replacing it.
 You may be experiencing uneven temperatures in your home.
 Plus, old systems aren’t as efficient as the newer models.
 Thus, a new HVAC system will save you money on energy costs.
 Moreover, older systems tend to have more costly repairs and break down more often.
 In the older systems, the best you can do to boost the air quality of your home is to replace the air filters often.

 As a Trane Authorized Dealer, we sell America’s Most Trusted® HVAC System.
 This designation means we are committed to excellence in installation, service, and customer satisfaction.
 For over 100 years, Trane has been building innovative and reliable heating and cooling systems.
 Trane’s energy-efficient units produce the best possible indoor comfort for your home.